-It might sometimes make more sense from an SEO perspective to develop similar themed content, establish an authority around a topic, than to focus on multiple differently themed topics.
+Topical authority is an important SEO factor.
+It might sometimes make more sense from an SEO perspective to develop similarly themed content, and establish an authority around a topic than to focus on multiple differently themed topics.

-I am going to talk about topical relevancy and its importance in SEO.
-Now many a times, that you will find yourself trying to optimize for certain article, optimize certain articles on your blog.
-And you might not really rank well because there are many people who are very specialized in that area or that topic.
+I am going to talk about topical authority and its importance in SEO.
+Now many a times, that you will find yourself trying to optimize for a certain article and you might not really rank well because there are many people who are very specialized in that area or that topic.
 Now let me take an example.
 Now suppose you have a general real estate site and you want to rank for the term – how to negotiate a lease agreement.

 Now, I have not checked the search results for this term at the time of this recording.
-But I can hypothesize a guess, that if Google has to determine the relevancy of these results, yes, it would look for most relevant articles but it would also give a slight preference to those sites which have some kind of thoughtful relevance to lease agreements, rentals in general.
+But I can hypothesize a guess, that if Google has to determine the relevancy of these results, yes, it would look for most relevant articles but it would also give a slight preference to those sites which have some kind of topical/authoritative relevance to lease agreements/rentals in general.

-So, if you’re writing a post on a very generic real estate blog on how to negotiate a lease agreement, you might build links, you might get some authority which can help you rank to a certain extent.
+So, if you’re writing a post on a very generic real estate blog on how to negotiate a lease agreement, and even if build some great links, that might get you some authority and help you rank to a certain extent.
 But what definitely can help is, if you had a few more articles on that topic, or so, I would assume because I have seen that to work in other articles that we have developed for our own blogs.
 So, if you have more related content around a particular topic, it’s sort of telling the search engines that I am not only doing this just for this one article, I have a lot more related articles related to this topic.